 Music was flowing in his blood way back in his teenage years, he was a drummer during his days in the college.
 His father encouraged his dream to become a musician as he gave him full support.
 According to Wale, he recorded a song during his school days and showed his father who confirmed it was good.
 But being brought up in a family that valued education, his dad insisted he complete his education first.
 It was during this period that he decided to make music a lifetime career after school.

 Music Career – From Doggy to Bandana

-Shatta Wale changed his name from “Doggy” to “Bandana” after senior high school.
-Sometime ago, Shatta Wale revealed in an interview what led to this change of name.
+Shatta Wale changed his name from Doggy to Bandana after senior high school.
+He once revealed in an interview what led to the change of name.

 “When I was growing up, the best dancehall artiste in Ghana was Yoggy Doggy.
 I was always around him and wanted to be like him.
-So I think when I went to Secondary School that was the only name I could choose to make my name in school.
-So when I got the deal, I thought of changing my name.
+So I think when I went to Secondary School, that was the only name I could choose to make my name in school… I was recording with my friends when the owner of the studio said I have a good voice that he feels he can help me… So when I got the deal, I thought of changing my name.
 And you know I like this bandana thing.
-I was putting them on my waist and forehead so something told me to use it.
-It sounds nice, catchy…” he said.
+I was putting them on my wrist and forehead so something told me to use it.
+It sounds nice, catchy…,” he explained.